JacksonZyy/BBPoly/README.md

 We have implemented our proposed method in a prototype analyzer called BBPoly, which is built on top of DeepPoly.
 Then, we conducted extensive experiments to evaluate the performance of both [our tool](https://arxiv.org/abs/2108.11651) and [DeepPoly](https://www.sri.inf.ethz.ch/publications/singh2019domain), in terms of precision, memory usage and runtime.
 The evaluation machine is equipped with a 2600 MHz 24 core GenuineIntel CPU with 64 GB of RAM.

-In the following, we compare the precision of BBPoly and DeepPoly on fully-connected and convolutional neural networks, where DeepPoly can terminates within our timeout (3 hours).
-In can be seen that DeepPoly is overall more precise than BBPoly, but BBPoly runs faster (for execution time, please refer to [our technical report](https://arxiv.org/abs/2108.11651)) and achieves quite comparable precision for the majority of the networks.
+In the following, we compare the precision of BBPoly and DeepPoly on fully-connected and convolutional neural networks, where DeepPoly can terminate within our timeout (3 hours).
+It can be seen that DeepPoly is overall more precise than BBPoly, but BBPoly runs faster (for execution time, please refer to [our technical report](https://arxiv.org/abs/2108.11651)) and achieves quite comparable precision for the majority of the networks.
 The results for MNIST networks are displayed below:

 ![High Level](imgs/mnist_ffcn_res.png)